hrosspet/Science/Read.md

 	- by A.M.Turing
 	- one of the best articles I've ever read.
 So interesting and deep thoughts presented in such a simple and readable language!
 	- Turing test introduced
-	- Turing foresaw self-improving programs, evolutionary algorithms, learning machines, reinforcement learning
+	- Turing foresaw self-improving programs, evolutionary algorithms, learning machines, reinforcement learning, even transmigration of souls

 * [Highway networks](http://arxiv.org/abs/1505.00387)
 	- by Srivastava, Greff and **Schmidhuber**